In the United States begins the trial of the son of State Duma deputy Roman Seleznev

 In the summer of 2010, police detective Seattle David Dunn, who will now be the main prosecution witness at the Seleznev trial, was instructed to investigate the hacking of Schlotzky's grocery's cash register computers in Idaho.

-Dunn found that the data stolen there was sold on the Bulba and Track-2 sites.
-Then the detective investigated the hacks in two pizzerias and a Seattle bakery and found out that the same malware programs were installed in their cash register equipment as in the Idaho store.
+Dunn established that the data stolen there was sold on the Bulba and Track-2 websites.
+The detective then investigated the break-ins at two pizzerias and a Seattle bakery and found that their checkout equipment had the same malware installed as the one in the Idaho store.

-The investigators managed to find out which servers and email accounts the owner of the site, Track-2, used.
-In cases where elements of this infrastructure were located in the United States, investigators had the opportunity to conduct searches and found out that Seleznev was hiding under the names Psy, Track-2 and Bulba.
+Investigators managed to find out what servers and mail accounts the owner of the Track-2 website used.
+In cases where the elements of this infrastructure were located in the United States, the investigators had the opportunity to conduct searches and found out that it was Seleznev who was hiding under the nicknames “Psych”, Track-2 and “Bulba”.

 Roman Seleznev denies the guilt and complains that the Americans kidnapped him in July 2014 in the Maldives, where he was on vacation.

 Read also on ForumDaily: